Global state in re-dash is stored in some database.

 Maintain the schema in raw JavaScript, and compile it with node.

-For more info see the samples/rxdb/javascript/src/index.js
+For more info see the samples/rxdb/javascript/src/index.js sample and the rxdb documentation

-Register it early on in the app startup (like in main
+Register it early on in the app startup (like in main)

 (await